fifc/yos/README.md

 	cd ..
 	./run.sh

-NuOS should be running in the QEMU virtual machine and you should see a 'nuos # ' prompt.
+YOS should be running in the QEMU virtual machine and you should see a 'yos # ' prompt.
 You can now run the application by typing

 	test.app